rivue/Gamified-Study-Tool/README.md

         - reduce bundle (currently @ 261 KiB, want to be ideally below 244)
         - add other routes back in, eventually
         - include question prompt generation (e.g. make the answer choices very similar to what you think the user would think so the questions are a little more challenging, etc...)
-        - change theme / color / name
+        - change theme / color
-        - make footer even smaller and look better
         - contact image on main sidebar?
         - add about route back in (could be something about how I want to help students study, or I could just not add it back in)
         - change gpt 4o-mini to deepseek (deepseek once I test reliable function calling or parsing) or other model for cost